Search: 552 results

 When His disciples saw this, they marvelled, saying, "How could the fig tree wither up so suddenly?"

-"So they went out into the roads and gathered together all they could find, both bad and good, and the banqueting hall was filled with guests.
+The servants went out into the highways, and gathered together as many as they could find, both good and bad, and the wedding was furnished with guests.

 And he said to him, 'Friend, how did you come in here, not having wedding clothes?'
 But {he could say nothing}.